Contents

 You should then assemble the following materials: epoxy, cotton paper, and epoxy.

-First, you need to develop a schematic fitted with all the components that you will need.
-You may use software to help you come up with a schematic.
+First, you need to develop a schematic that includes all the components you will need.
+You can use software to help you create a schematic.

 After selecting the tool, you should get the right components according to your schematic diagram.